jvink10/room-view/README.md

 ## Features
 - Add Room page content
-  - Add ability to add a background
   - Add ability to add, remove, and modify photospheres
   - Add date/time to photospheres or other criteria such as weather
   - Room settings to left (ping, layers)
   - Give indication of which list item refers to which photosphere
+  - Make photosphere list items open with a transition

 - Convert navbar into a component
 - Add loading indication